-The CS5464 is a CMOS power measurement integrated circuit utilizing four $\Delta\Sigma$ analog-to-digital converters to measure line voltage, temperature, and current from up to two sources.
+The CS5467 is a CMOS power measurement integrated circuit utilizing four $\Delta\Sigma$ analog-to-digital converters to measure two line voltages and two currents.
+Optionally, voltage2 channel can be used for temperature measurement.
 It calculates active, reactive, and apparent power as well as RMS and peak voltage and current.
-It handles other system-related functions, such as pulse output conversion, voltage sag, current fault, voltage zero crossing, line frequency, and tamper detection.
+It handles other system-related functions, such as pulse output conversion, voltage sag, current fault, voltage zero crossing, line frequency, and voltage tamper correction.

-The CS5464 is optimized to interface to current transformers or shunt resistors for current measurement, and to a resistive divider or voltage transformer for voltage measurement.
+The CS5467 is optimized to interface to current transformers or shunt resistors for current measurement, and to resistive dividers or voltage transformers for voltage measurement.
 Two full-scale ranges are provided on the current inputs to accommodate both types of current sensors.
-The second current channel can be used for tamper detection or as a second current input.
-The CS5464's three differential inputs have a common-mode input range from analog ground (AGND) to the positive analog supply (VA+).
+The CS5467's four differential inputs have a common-mode input range from analog ground (AGND) to the positive analog supply (VA+).